 But ever since Bill Berry left R.E.M. in 1997 to pursue uh, farming, R.E.M. has been going through the motions, making albums as if they were punching their time card at a factory.
 1998’s Up yielded only one memorable song, and Reveal and Around the Sun were instantly forgettable.

 It’s been a shocker — R.E.M., the trailblazing godfathers of college rock, have been forgotten.
 Kids entering their teen years have not seen a great R.E.M. album in their lifetime.
 That shouldn’t be allowed.

 Accelerate, the band’s 14th album, doesn’t rank among their greatest, but it is a step in the right direction.
 The band has finally begun listening to critics and fans and remembered the formula for their success — a raw, energetic sound that hasn’t been heard since 1986′ Lifes Rich Pageant.
-They tried doing this with 1994’s Monster, but tried too hard, and the resulting sound was like nails on a chalkboard.
+They tried doing this with 1994’s Monster, but it was murky, distorted and at times unlistenable.
 With Accelerate, though, they rock.
 Finally.

 I said it’s a step in the right direction.
-But the middle of Accelerate finds the band moving more toward the safer, adult-alternative route that worked for them during Out of Time and Automatic for the People, but now sounds downright boring.
-It’s only during the final numbers, “Horse to Water” and “I’m Gonna DJ,” that the band finds its sound again.
+But the middle of Accelerate finds the band moving more toward the safer, adult-alternative route that worked for them during Out of Time and Automatic for the People, but now sounds more like their earlier releases of the 2000s.
+It’s only during the final numbers, “Horse to Water” and the sophomoric “I’m Gonna DJ,” that the band finds its sound again.
 It’s a sound of R.E.M. past.

 And I’ve missed that.
 I’m glad to see their familiar faces again.